dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 Sublime Text 2
 --------------
-Add Explorer Context Menu.
-If you are missing an Windows Explorer context menu option to open files in Sublime Text (or any other editors for that matter), you can add the option using the following:
+Add a Windows Explorer context menu.
+If you are missing an explorer context menu option to open selected files in Sublime Text (or any other app for that matter), you can add the context menu option using the following:

-1 Create a new empty text file with a '.reg' extension.
+1. Create a new text file with a '.reg' extension.
-2 Add the below content (you may need to alter the path to the '.exe' file).
+2. Add the below content (you may need to alter the path to the '.exe' file).
-3 Right click on the file in Explorer and select 'Merge'
+3. Right click on the file in Explorer and select 'Merge'.

 		Windows Registry Editor Version 5.00